Nerd911/WNet/docs/index.md

 To calculate the segmentation overlap, we first need the formula to calculate the overlap of two segments.
 This is basically intersection over union.

 ![Segment Overlap](https://raw.githubusercontent.com/AsWali/WNet/master/media/overlap.png)

+With this overlap, we calculate the segmentation covering with the following forumula:

 ![Segmentation Covering](https://raw.githubusercontent.com/AsWali/WNet/master/media/segmentation_covering.png)

+Where N is the number of segments, R is a segment in segmentation S and |R| the size of this segmentation.
+The formula looks for the maximum segmentation covering and sums this for the final result, dividing over the number of pixels.

 The implementation in Python is as follows,
 Where the overlap is calculated by: